 The Empress

-The Empress is the elemental feminine associated with growth, caring, fertility and abundance.
-She is also associated with cycles and nurturing.
+The Empress is the elemental feminine, associated with growth, caring, fertility, and abundance.
+She is deeply tied to natural cycles and nurturing.

-She represents the joining of Earth and Emotion (or in card suites, Pentacles and Cups), leading to security and growth.
+She represents the joining of Earth and Emotion (or in Tarot suits, Pentacles and Cups), leading to security and growth.

-The Empress card takes its archetype from one of the original Mother Earth archetypes.
+She takes her inspiration from one of the original Mother Earth archetypes.

 Demeter

-As the Greek Goddess of agriculture, harvest and growth, as well as symbolizing the cyclical nature of life-death via the seasons, she represents the link that ties mankind to 'nature as a cycle'.
+As the Greek Goddess of agriculture, harvest, and growth, Demeter symbolizes the cyclical nature of life and death via the seasons.
+She represents the link that ties mankind to 'nature as a cycle'.

-Motherhood and nurturing are prominent in Demeter’s story.
-When her daughter Persephone is abducted by Hades, Demeter becomes inconsolable, turning the earth from its previous permanent summer into a new state; winter.
-This myth explains the creation of the seasons as well as illustrating both sides of the Empress via summer and winter in a way that presents them as part of a cycle rather than opposites.
+Motherhood and nurturing are prominent in her story.
+When her daughter Persephone is abducted by Hades, Demeter becomes inconsolable, turning the earth from its previous permanent summer into a new state: winter.
+This myth explains the creation of the seasons.
+It illustrates both sides of the Empress, presenting summer and winter as parts of a cycle rather than strict opposites.

-Another important festival of Demeter was the Thesmophoria; a women-only gathering.
-We know this involved the sacrifice of piglets during a fertility rite that promoted good crops and many children (and that the root story behind it was another form of the abduction of Persephone).
-This is the reason we see a piglet near the child on the card.
+Another important festival of Demeter was the Thesmophoria, a women-only gathering.
+This involved the sacrifice of piglets during a fertility rite to promote good crops and many children (the root story behind it being another form of the abduction of Persephone).
+This is why we see a piglet near the child on the card.

 Demeter and Demophon

-Before creating the seasons, Demeter decided to show the male Gods what it is to be a Goddess and began the process of turning a human child, Demophon, into a God.
+Before creating the seasons, Demeter decided to show the male gods what it is to be a Goddess.
+She began the process of turning a human child, Demophon, into an immortal.
 Demophon is the child on the card.
-The process involved burning away the mortal part and nurturing the divine part, and we see this if we look closely at the card; Demophon’s head is consumed by fire yet the child seems to be in a state of bliss.
+The process involved burning away the mortal part and nurturing the divine spark.
+We see this if we look closely at the card: Demophon’s head is bathed in fire, yet the child remains in a state of bliss.

-Demeter stopped this process (possibly because she decided we are not ready for it and possibly on a whim), instead giving mankind a different form of immortality via agriculture which led naturally to a more predictable life and increased growth of the human race.
-Not only is Demeter a mother to her children, she becomes a mother that raises civilisation itself.
+Demeter stopped this process (possibly deciding humanity was not ready, or simply on a whim).
+Instead, she gave mankind a different form of immortality via agriculture, leading to a predictable life and the rapid growth of the human race.
+Not only is Demeter a mother to her children, she becomes a mother who raises civilization itself.

-Finally, the abundance that is often associated with both the Empress and Demeter is shown via a field of corn and ripe summer/winter fruit on either side of Demeter's throne.
+Finally, the abundance associated with the Empress is shown via a field of corn and ripe summer and winter fruit on either side of the throne.

 Description and Symbology

 A regal woman sits on a throne.
-She wears a crown with 12 spikes, representing the 12 months of the year.
-Behind her we see the sky turn from early morning in the summer to early morning in the winter as we go from the left to the right.
-We also see the planet Venus - symbol of the feminine - in the sky.
+She wears a crown with twelve spikes, representing the twelve months of the year.
+Behind her, the sky shifts from a summer morning on the left to a winter morning on the right.
+We also see the planet Venus, symbol of the feminine, bright in the sky.

-A field of corn also turns from in-harvest to fallow.
-Around the throne we see fruits that change from the grapes of summer on the left to winter berries to the right.
+A field of corn transitions from harvest to fallow.
+Around the throne, fruits change from the grapes of summer on the left to winter berries on the right.
+This progression represents the cycle of the farming year and the cycle of life itself.

-The piglet was often offered as sacrifice to Demeter as a fertility offering, asking the Goddess for either a good crop or good marriage with many children.
-It was also a symbol of prosperity created by the gift of farming from Demeter.
+• The Piglet: Offered to Demeter as a fertility sacrifice, asking for a good crop or a fruitful marriage.
+It is a symbol of prosperity born from the gift of farming.

-The turtle Dove is associated with the harvest season as well as love and fidelity.
+• The Turtle Dove: Associated with the harvest season, as well as love and fidelity.

 Demeter holds a Torch in one hand.
-There is a slight cross at the top of the flame that is very similar to the Torches held by the High Priestess/Hecate.
-This implies the story of Hecate helping Demeter finding and returning Persephone from the dead.
+A slight cross at the top of the flame mimics the Torches held by the High Priestess (Hecate).
+This references the myth of Hecate helping Demeter locate and return Persephone from the realm of the dead.

-- How a field is cyclically replenished every year and achieves a kind of immortality,
+• How a field is cyclically replenished every year, achieving a kind of immortality.

-- The cyclical return of Persephone from the dead, in much the same way that vegetation dies in the cold months yet returns every spring.
+• The cyclical return of Persephone from the dead, mirroring how vegetation dies in the cold months yet resurrects every spring.

-A pre-agriculture hunter-gatherer version of this cycle occurred via earlier bird-egg archetypes.
+A pre-agriculture hunter-gatherer version of this cycle occurred via earlier egg-chick-bird motif discussed in the High Priestess card entry.

-We also know that the initiation to this knowledge during the Eleusinian mysteries was both deep and life-changing.
-People who witnessed the final rite were said to become free of any fear of death.
-Although the Mystery was a secret cult, the membership in the Greek (and pre-Christian Roman world) was huge and most famous Greek and Roman names familiar to us will have known it.
+Initiation into this knowledge was deep and life-changing.
+Those who witnessed the final rite were said to become entirely free from the fear of death.
+Although a secret cult, membership in the Greek and pre-Christian Roman world was vast; most of the famous classical figures familiar to us today were likely initiates.

-Finally, we know that Christianity took off when it was adopted by the Roman Empire and the first Latin Bible was actually a translation of a Greek version.
-Many of the most influential early Christian converts knew of the Mysteries.
-Many core Western customs may be in some part based on this and other Mystery cults (Dionysus, Isis, Osiris, Mithra, and Cybele-Gaia all had similar and large Mystery cults) and rather than being forgotten, they may be hidden in plain sight today.
+Christianity truly expanded when adopted by the Roman Empire, and the first Latin Bible was translated from Greek.
+Many influential early Christian converts were well aware of the Mysteries.
+Consequently, many core Western customs may be rooted in these ancient cults (Dionysus, Isis, Osiris, Mithras, and Cybele all had massive mystery traditions).
+Rather than being forgotten, they are likely hidden in plain sight today.

 Empress Symbol